Martlgap/Martlgap/README.md

 ## Hi there 👋 it's Martin,

-I am currently a Ph.D.student at Institute of Human-Machine Communication, Technical University of Munich.
+I am currently a Ph.D. student at Institute of Human-Machine Communication, Technical University of Munich.

 I’m currently working on tasks related to face-recognition and super-resolution.